kawasaki/pyscrlink/README.md

 The instructions below was confirmed with following devices and distros.
 Trial with other distros and feed-backs will be appreciated.

-The bluepy-scratch-link was confirmed with following devices:
+The pyscrlink (former bluepy-scratch-link) was confirmed with following devices, Linux distros and browsers.

+Devices:
 * micro:bit by @kawasaki
 * Lego Mindstorm EV3: by @chrisglencross

-The bluepy-scratch-link was confirmed with following Linux distros:
+Linux distros:
 * Arch Linux by @kawasaki
 * elementary OS 5.0 Juno by @kawasaki
 * Raspbian by @chirsglencross

-The bluepy-scratch-link was confirmed with following browsers:
+Browsers:
 * FireFox by @kawasaki
 * Chromium by @kawasaki